chbakouras/Better-Read-More/readme.txt

 == Changelog ==

+= Dev =
+* Fixed error message when settings are not yet saved

 = 1.1 =
 * Added less button for better usability when text is expanded
 * Minor bugfixes and tweaks